-- Law School Exam periods.
-Events, conferences, and workshops may not be scheduling during exam periods.
+- 1. Law School Exam Periods.
+Events, conferences, and workshops may not be scheduled during exam periods.
 Exceptions will not be granted.
-Please review the Law School's academic calendar for relevant dates. - Admissions Events.
+Please review the Law School's academic calendar for relevant dates. - 2.
+Admissions Events.
 The Office of Admissions hosts two series of spring programming for prospective students, entitled "Mondays at Columbia" and "Admitted Student Program."
-The dates are listed below and requests for events to be held throughout Jerome Greene Hall (for example, rooms 101, 103, 105, 107, 102A, 102B, 104, 106, the lobby, and various seminar rooms) will not be approved.
-These will vary year by year so please consult this policy for updates.
-Exceptions will not be granted. - Mondays at Columbia: Monday, February 19 - Mondays at Columbia: Monday, April 23 - Admitted Student Program: Wednesday, February 28 and Thursday, March 1 - Admitted Student Program: Tuesday, April 3, Wednesday, April 4 and Thursday, April 5
+These will vary year by year, so please consult this policy for updates.
+Events on these dates are restricted.
+Exceptions will not be granted. - Mondays at Columbia: Monday, February 17 - Mondays at Columbia: Monday, April 20 - Mondays at Columbia: Monday, April 27 - Admitted Student Program: Wednesday, March 4 and Thursday, March 5 - Admitted Student Program: Wednesday, March 25 and Thursday, March 26 - Admitted Students Program: Wednesday, April 1 and Thursday, April 2